Building Permits, Applications and Forms

 Please note that a verge permit will only be issued where there is limited space due to the size of the lot or the nature of the building design.

-The Application to Place Materials on the Verge can be submitted by email to admin@eastfremantle.wa.gov.au.
+A Materials on Verge Permit can be submitted by email to admin@eastfremantle.wa.gov.au.

 Occupancy Permit